-2012 WyCPS ELA Standards 2014 Wyoming Content Extended Standards Instructional Achievement Level Descriptors EE = Essential Element Key Ideas and Details.
+2012 WyCPS ELA Standards 2014 Wyoming Content Extended Standards EE = Essential Element Instructional Achievement Level Descriptors Key Ideas and Details.
 RL.5.1.
 Quote accurately from a text when explaining what the text says explicitly and when drawing inferences from the text.
 EERL.5.1.
 Identify specific words in the text to answer a question about the text.
 Level IV Students will: EERL.5.1.
 Select phrases from the text to support an inference.
 Ex.
 When given support in making an inference from the text, select from word cards the words from text that support the inference.
 Level III Students will: EERL.5.1.
 Identify specific words in the text to answer a question about the text.
 Ex.
 Using cards with segments of the text written on them, answer explicit questions about the book by selecting appropriate cards.
 Level II Students will: EERL.5.1.
 Answer a question about the text.
 Ex.
 Given cards with segments of the text written that contain the relevant information, select the card that answers a question about explicit information from the text.
-Level I Students will: DI 50 Determine a thomas of a stand FFDL 5.0 Identify the control identify EERL.5.1.
-Match words in the text to answer a question.
 RL.5.2.
 Determine a theme of a story, drama, or poem from details in the text, including how characters in a story or drama respond to challenges or how the speaker in a poem reflects upon a topic; summarize the text.
 EERL.5.2.
 Identify the central idea or theme of a story, drama or poem and/or summarize the text.
+Level I Students will: EERL.5.1.
+Match words in the text to answer a question.
 Level IV Students will: EERL.5.2.
 Identify the central idea and theme of a story, drama, or poem and summarize the text.
 Ex.
 After the first or second reading of a story, drama, or poem, state the central idea or theme.
 Level III Students will: EERL.5.2.
 Identify the central idea or theme based on a story, drama, or poem.
 Ex.
 After repeated readings of a story, drama, or poem, identify the central idea or theme from an array of choices.
+Ex.
+After repeated readings of a story, drama, or poem, state the central idea or theme.
+Ex.
+After repeated readings of a story, drama, or poem, state the central idea or theme.
+Ex.
+After repeated readings of a story, drama, or poem, state the central idea or theme.
 Ex.
 After repeated readings of a story, drama, or poem, state the central idea or theme.
 Ex.
 Reminded of two details from the text, state the central idea.
 Level II Students will: EERL.5.2.
 Identify the central idea of a story.
 Level I Students will: EERL.5.2.
 Identify a detail from a story.
 Ex.
 Given two choices, one related and one unrelated, identify a detail from a familiar story.
 Ex.
 Using a communication device or picture choice, point to one of two choices, one related and one unrelated, to identify a detail from a familiar story.
 RL.5.3.
 Compare and contrast two or more characters, settings, or events in a story or drama, drawing on specific details in the text (e.g., how characters interact).
 EERL.5.3.
 Compare and contrast two characters in a story.
 Level IV Students will: EERL.5.3.
 Compare and contrast two characters in a story.
 Ex.
 Create a Venn diagram that shows how two characters are the same and different.